 SSL stands for Secure Sockets Layer.
-It is a security method which allows for the encryption of data when being transferred over a server.
+It is a security method that allows for the encryption of data when being transferred over a server.
 These certificates help to protect the transfer of sensitive information such as credit card numbers, passwords and usernames, consumer information and more!
 Also, having an SSL certificate can also protect your own website from scammers.

 Having this is so important because users don’t want to go to an unsecured website!
 There are so many websites out there, and researchers want to ensure that they are protected where they go.
 Google wants to send users to safe and relevant websites, so it’s pertinent that you switch your site to HTTPS to build credit and in turn grow your SEO.

 Metadata plays a huge role in helping Google to identify the purpose of your page or content.
 There are several meta-tags that you should be aware of when creating the structure of your content or site, and they are:

 - Title Tags: These are used for the title of your site, page, or blog post.

 - Image Alt Text: This helps describe the image since Google can’t crawl a visual.

 - Meta Description: This tag is a summary of the content inside a link on Google.